-Calculator: A calculator is allowed, but not required, for tests and homework.
+Calculator: A scientific calculator is required for tests and homework.
 You may not use a cellphone calculator during any exams.

 Textbook: Mathematics: A Practical Odyssey, 7th Edition.
 Johnson and Mowry or University Math 1 and II, Math 105/106, 3rd ed.
 The are the same textbook.
 Note that there is a copy of the book in the Knight Library or in the Mathematics Library (218 Fenton Hall).